Magnesium Recipes to Support Muscle Health and Energy

 Provides magnesium (~144mg) and fiber (~8g from quinoa) for muscle health and digestion [2].

-Toasted whole-grain bread with avocado and pumpkin seeds, on a white background with a NutrientShield logo.
+Toasted whole-grain bread with avocado and pumpkin seeds, on a white background].

 2. Pumpkin Seed Avocado Toast